 - Trail follows the Bitterroot Mountains

-- Riding the Hiawatha is easy as most of the ride is downhill (several people had bike trailers with little ones so that is an option too if you have small kids)
+- Route of the Hiawatha is easy as most of the ride is downhill.
+Several people had bike trailers with little ones so that is an option too if you have small kids)

-Here’s where it begins…….riding through a tunnel 1.66 miles long that is freezing cold inside and you need a light to see where you’re going (the bikes you rent come equipped with a light).
+Here’s where it begins.
+You ride through a tunnel 1.66 miles long that is freezing cold inside.
+You need a light to see where you’re going (the bikes you rent come equipped with a light).
 It’s a pretty awesome way to start this bike ride.

 Well actually let me backtrack.
-We decided not to bring our own bikes since we would have to store them in our hotel rooms in the other cities we were visiting.
-You are welcome to use your own bicycles to ride on the Hiawatha trail, or you can rent bikes like we did for about $30 a person.
+We decided not to bring our own bikes since we would have to store them in our hotel rooms.
+You are welcome to use your own bicycles to ride on the Hiawatha trail.
+Or you can rent bikes like we did for about $30 a person.

-Either way you have to buy a pass for everyone to ride through this gorgeous trail that was once a rail road track!
+Either way you have to buy a pass for everyone to ride through this gorgeous trail.

 I will say for the 5 of us it was pricey, around $220 total.